 - Gold medalist Mo Farah of Great Britain (L) and Usain Bolt of Jamaica have fun on the podium after the medal ceremonies - London 2012 Olympic Games on August 11 2012 (Getty Images) © Copyright

-- Usain Bolt of Jamaica crosses the finish line ahead of Ryan Bailey of the United States in the Men's 4 x 100m Relay Final of the London 2012 Olympic Games on August 11, 2012 (Getty Images) © Copyright
+- Usain Bolt anchors Jamaica to gold in the 4x100m at the London 2012 Olympic Games (Getty Images) © Copyright

 - Sanya Richards-Ross of the United States celebrates after winning gold in the Women's 4 x 400m Relay Final of the London 2012 Olympic Games on 11 August 2012 (Getty Images) © Copyright